olehyev138/diverst-devv/docs/devops/environment-initialization.md

     - Effect: _Allow_
     - AWS Service: _AWS Security Token Service_
     - Actions: _AssumeRole_
-    - ARN: Paste role arn previously written down
+    - ARN: Paste role arn previously recorded
   - Click through & apply new policy

 ### B) Authentication & Region

 Because we authenticate through role assumption with the IAM user `cli-bot`, we need to retrieve the aws key id, secret access key & temporary session token.
-With these 3 values set as environment variables our scripts & iac tools (terraform) will be able to authenticate with the environment account
+With these 3 values set as environment variables our scripts & iac tools will be able to authenticate with the environment account

 First retrieve AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY values for `cli-bot` from password manager & export into terminal.
 These are specifically for the cli-bot & will be reset for the new environment account by our script.

-Run script `./cli-assume-role <role-arn>`, passing it the role arn from the password manager.
+Run script `./cli-assume-role <role-arn>`, passing it the role arn.
 Export the outputted values into the appropriate environment values.

 Lastly, ensure that either `AWS_DEFAULT_REGION` is set as an environment variable in `AWS_DEFAULT_REGION` or defined in `~/.aws/config` under `default`.

+Record the region code (ie `us-east-1`).

 Ensure all of the following commands are run in the same terminal to make use of environment variables, otherwise scripts & iac tools will not be able to authenticate.
 If the terminal is closed or changed, this step must be rerun.